grfiv/healthcare_twitter_analysis/README.md

 ===========================
 Try a sample file
 =================
 Before trying the instructions below, just download one of the sample .csv files and play around.
-They may have enough data in it to get you started with basic analyses and visualizations.
+They may have enough data to get you started with basic analyses and visualizations.

 I. Setup
 ========